We’re proud of Suffolk and the long-standing tradition it has of of doing things differently!

 For the past three years FolkEast has run The Soapbox Stage entirely off the Solar Double Decker Bus and in 2017 , we will be expanding the area powered by solar power from the bus.
 By using propane gas shower units, generator and fuel costs have been reduced.

 FolkEast has been committed to supporting ”local” since the outset and now with the exception of the main stage P/A system , every part of the event infrastructure is sourced from Suffolk companies, cutting down our carbon footprint and keeping the money in the local economy.

-From the outset we have only used Suffolk brewers and cider makers and for the last two years, all ale has been £3 per pint and will be again this year.
+From the outset we have only used Suffolk brewers and cider makers and for the last three years, all ale has been £3 to £3.50 per pint and will be again this year.

 We are currently working towards our Gold Carbon Charter and this years challenge is a focus on food waste and packaging.
 Our aim is to become totally compostable so that all food waste mixed with packaging can be sent to the local anaerobic digestion plant.

 In 2016 our aim was to send our compostable waste to the local anaerobic digestion plant.
 But ongoing issues with cross contamination hindered the process.

 So for 2017, we will be working with our newly created ” Green Team” of volunteers to help inform and advise public and staff alike on the waste management issues.

 It is important to us that we create minimum environmental impact.
 We work closely with the Glemham Hall Estate and the farmer whose cattle graze the parkland .
 We are on site for just 2 weeks, from the build through to the derig , leaving the land ready for the cattle to return within a couple of days of us leaving.
 It is a beautiful site and we are lucky that our audience, artists and crew appreciate it’s uniqueness and treat it with respect.

 It won’t happen overnight but we are committed to making the changes needed and improving our working practices to help create a sustainable festival.